wp-plugins/advanced-rank-checker/readme.txt

 1. List of keywords and rankings
 2. Adding keywords to the system
 3. Options page
+4. Country selector

 == Changelog ==

+== 1.2 ==
+<strong>-- Features added --</strong>
+<li>Country Selector</li>

+You can now select the country that you want to search on. ps; Not all countries are added yet.
+If your country is not in the list, please contact me so I can add it.

 = 1.1 =
 <strong>-- Features added --</strong>